tymontiphy/bank-account-project/README.md

       ```

 ## Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request for any features, git remote add origin https://github.com/tymontiphy/bank-account-project.gitenhancements, or bug fixes.
+Please fork the repository and submit a pull request for any features, git remote add origin https://github.com/tymontiphy/bank-account-project.git

 1. **Fork the repository**
 2. **Create a new branch (`git checkout -b feature-branch`)**